 The landlord may only be able to avail of this remedy after requesting the squatter to leave and if the squatter is not or has not been a tenant or owner of the property within the last 12 months.
 Otherwise, the landlord must go through a normal eviction process.

 Declaration Form: The declaration form is required is a specific form provided by Washington law.
 It specifically states that:

-- the person making the declaration is the owner or is acting with the owner
+- The person making the declaration is the owner or is acting with the owner.

-- there is a person staying in the property without authority to do so
+- There is a person staying in the property without authority to do so.

-- that the person staying therein is not a tenant or owner and has not been either for the past 12 months
+- That the person staying therein is not a tenant or owner and has not been either for the past 12 months.

-- the premises were not abandoned when the unauthorized person entered the same nor was it open to the public
+- The premises were not abandoned when the unauthorized person entered the same nor was it open to the public.

-- the person making the declaration understands that a person or persons removed from the premises may sue them for any false statements made in the declaration, for detaining the latter’s property or unlawfully excluding them from the premises and that as a result of such they may be held liable for actual damages, costs, and reasonable attorneys’ fees
+- The person making the declaration understands that a person or persons removed from the premises may sue them for any false statements made in the declaration, for detaining the latter’s property or unlawfully excluding them from the premises and that as a result of such they may be held liable for actual damages, costs, and reasonable attorneys’ fees.

-- the person making the declaration holds the peace officer harmless for the officer’s actions pursuant to the declaration
+- The person making the declaration holds the peace officer harmless for the officer’s actions pursuant to the declaration.

 Click here to get the specific form.

 Credible Evidence: The squatter or the person occupying the premises may thwart the action by presenting to the peace officer credible evidence of their right to stay in the premises.
-The peace officer must consider evidence showing that the supposed squatter is actually a tenant, legal occupant, or the guest or invitee of tenants or legal occupants.
+The law enforcement officer must consider evidence showing that the supposed squatter is actually a tenant, legal occupant, or the guest or invitee of tenants or legal occupants.